 En-suite wet room shower with rainforest head and separate mixer, heated towel rail, basin and WC.

-The property faces out into a large private courtyard which is accessed through a digital gated entry system ensuring complete guest privacy.
+The property faces out into a large enclosed private courtyard which is accessed through a digital gated entry system.
 There is a large grassed area behind the garage.
-There is an garden table and chairs seating eight and a gas barbecue.
+There is a garden table and chairs seating eight and a gas barbecue.
 There is a small bistro table with two chairs on the lawn.

 There is a large secure boot room with chest freezer, sink, and plenty of storage for outdoor gear and fishing kit.